Choose Children's Eyeglass Frames

-While younger kids may identify most with brightly colored frames and branded names such as StrideRite and Mary-Kate and Ashley; older kids may want the same designer styles their parents wear such as Ray-Ban® and Spada.
-The great news is they can have it.
+While younger kids may identify most with brightly colored frames and branded names such as StrideRite and Mary-Kate and Ashley; older kids may want the same designer styles as their parents.
+The great news is, they can!

 From a parent's perspective, we understand that you want to make sure that your kid's eyeglasses are both functional and durable.